Hilbert modules associated to parabolically induced representations of semisimple Lie groups: General construction

 \section{General construction}

-Let $X$ be a locally compact topological space, $G$ and $H$ locally compact groups acting on $X$ from the left and the right respectively.
-We assume that the actions commute and that the action of $H$ is proper, hence implying local compactness of $X/H$.
-In what follows, we will also need a paracompactness assumption on $X/H$, which will always be satisfied in concrete examples, where $X/H$ will turn out to be a compact manifold.
-Let us finally assume that $X$ carries a $G$-invariant Borel measure $\mu$, and that $\mu$ is $H$-relatively invariant with character $\delta_X$, meaning that the relation $d\mu(g.x.h) = \delta_X(h)d\mu(x)$ is satisfied for any $g\in G$, $h\in H$.
-From the above data $G\curvearrowright (X,\mu)\curvearrowleft H$, we build a right $C^*(H)$-Hilbert module together with a left action of $C^*(G)$ by bounded operators.
+Let $X$ be a locally compact topological space, with commuting actions of two locally compact groups $G$ and $H$, from the left and the right respectively.
+The $H$-action is assumed to be proper, so that $X/H$ is locally compact.
+In what follows, we will also need a paracompactness assumption on $X/H$, which will always be satisfied in the further examples, where $X/H$ will turn out to be a compact manifold.
+Let us finally assume that $X$ carries a $G$-invariant Borel measure $\mu$, which is $H$-relatively invariant with character $\delta_X$.
+It means that the relation $d\mu(g.x.h) = \delta_X(h)d\mu(x)$ is satisfied for any $g\in G$, $h\in H$.
+From the above data we build a right $C^*(H)$-Hilbert module together with a left action of $C^*(G)$ by bounded operators.
 This module will be obtained as the completion of $C_c(X)$ with respect to an appropriate norm.
 Let us first describe the pre-Hilbert module structure on $C_c(X)$ over the dense involutive subalgebra $C_c(H)$ of $C^*(H)$.
 For any $f\in C_c(X)$ and $\varphi\in C_c(H)$, define for all $x\in X$.